Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Introduction

 \section{Introduction}

 As machine learning becomes increasingly ubiquitous in the real world, proper understanding of the privacy risks of ML also becomes a crucial aspect for its safe adoption.
 Numerous prior works have demonstrated privacy vulnerabilities throughout the ML training pipeline~\citep{shokri2017membership, song2017machine, nasr2019comprehensive, zhu2019deep, carlini2021extracting}.
-So far the only comprehensive defense against privacy attacks is differential privacy (DP)~\citep{dwork2006calibrating}, which has been successfully adapted for training private ML models~\citep{chaudhuri2011differentially, shokri2015privacy, abadi2016deep}.
+So far the only comprehensive defense against privacy attacks is differential privacy (DP; \citet{dwork2006calibrating}), which has been successfully adapted for training private ML models~\citep{chaudhuri2011differentially, shokri2015privacy, abadi2016deep}.

 Unfortunately, differentially private training also comes at a huge cost to model accuracy if a small privacy parameter $\epsilon$ is desired.
-This is not unexpected since, in principle, some degree of memorization may be necessary for high-performance ML models~\citep{feldman2020does}.
-In contrast, in terms of the level of empirical protection conferred by DP against privacy attacks, the picture is much more optimistic: Across a wide range of attacks including membership inference, attribute inference, data reconstruction and gradient inversion, even a small amount of DP noise is sufficient for thwarting most attacks~\citep{jayaraman2019evaluating, zhu2019deep, carlini2019secret, hannun2021measuring}.
+In contrast, in terms of the level of empirical protection conferred by DP against privacy attacks, the picture is much more optimistic: Across a wide range of attacks including membership inference, attribute inference and data reconstruction, even a small amount of DP noise is sufficient for thwarting most attacks~\citep{jayaraman2019evaluating, zhu2019deep, carlini2019secret, hannun2021measuring}.
 However, there is very little theoretical understanding of this phenomenon.

 In this paper, we analyze privacy leakage in connection to the multiple hypothesis testing problem in information theory, and show that the empirical privacy protection conferred by DP with high $\epsilon$ may be more than previously thought.
-To this end, we define a game (see \autoref{fig:data_reconstruction}) between a private learner and an adversary that tries to perform a \emph{data reconstruction attack} against the learned model, and analyze it to derive upper bounds on the inferential power of the adversary when the model is trained differentially privately.
-The central tool in our analysis is Fano's inequality, which we utilize to bound the advantage of an adversary in terms of the mutual information between the private data and the trained model.
-In particular, our analysis reveals an interesting and important insight that the DP parameter $\epsilon$ should scale \emph{logarithmically} with the number of possible values $M$ that the private data can take on.
-When $M$ is large, \emph{e.g.}, $M=10^{10}$ when extracting social security numbers from a trained language model~\citep{carlini2019secret}, even a relatively large $\epsilon$ has sufficient protection against data reconstruction attacks.
+To this end, we first define a game (see \autoref{fig:data_reconstruction}) between a private learner and an adversary that tries to perform a \emph{data reconstruction attack} against the learned model.
+We analyze this game using the celebrated Fano's inequality to derive upper bounds on the adversary's attack advantage when the model is trained differentially privately.